When you’re sending an email, it’s important to choose the right salutation.

 Do you use Best Regards vs Kind Regards?
 And when should you use each one?

-In this blog post, we’ll explain the difference between Best Regards and Kind Regards and give you some tips on when to use each one.
+In this blog post, we’ll explain the difference between Best Regards and Kind Regards and give you some tips on when to use each one in professional correspondence.

 We’ll also give you some examples for cold emails, post-meeting emails and cold email follow ups.